 Entries must unpublished and fit into one of two categories:

-- fiction collections of at least 150 pages comprised either entirely of short stories or one novella along with short stories
+- fiction collections of at least 150 pages comprised either entirely of short stories or one novella along with short stories (novels are not eligible)

 - poetry collections of at least 50 pages